rafonha-IGTI-projects/todo-list/README.md

 Add, delete and edit tasks in the task list.

 ## Improvements
-Style is pretty bad, perhaps use a CSS framework or just it if a better look lol.
+Style is pretty bad, perhaps use a CSS framework or just give it a better look lol.